Fibercon’s Emesh product has made headlines for its environmental gains and robust technical performance when it comes to reinforcing concrete.

 He works comfortably between the academic researchers at James Cook University (JCU) innovating concrete’s environmental sustainability and clients that span engineers, concrete producers, designers and onsite specialists.

-Tony first joined Fibrecon in 1999 and remains its Northern Australia Manager as well as heading up R&D. Fibercon’s sponsorship of research at JCU has seen Tony involved in the scientific future of concrete for 13 years.
+Tony joined Fibercon in 1999 and remains its Northern Australia Manager as well as heading up R&D. Fibercon’s sponsorship of research at JCU has seen Tony involved in the scientific future of concrete for 13 years.
 He has personally mentored engineering students since 2002 and been involved with a number of thesis projects covering different aspects of concrete.

 Most recently, Tony has worked with Dr Shi Yin during his PhD research into using 100% recycled plastic fibres instead of virgin plastic fibres to create a superior concrete that is far friendlier to the environment.
 The result is Fibercon’s Emesh product.